Antonio Delamea Mlinar: New England Revolution

 In January 2017, Delamea Mlinar signed with the New England Revolution of Major League Soccer.
 He scored his first goal for the club on 17 June 2017 in a 2–1 loss to Chicago Fire.
+He is the first Slovenian player sign and play for an MLS club.
+He made a quick impact for the Revolution and was named to the MLS team of the week for two consecutive weeks in both week five and six of that season.
+During the 2018 season he appeared in 18 matches, all starts at the centre-back position.